gsoules/AvantSearch/README.md

 </div>
 ```
 The new code will replace the native Omeka simple and advanced search controls with the AvantSearch controls, but
-will revert to the native controls if the AvantSearch plugin is deactivated.
+will automatically revert to the native controls if the AvantSearch plugin is deactivated.

 ## Improving Search Results